Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Human-in-the-Loop Optimization with Model-Informed Priors

+\textbf{Step 1: Model selection.} \concept framework requires synthetic users with varying performances to train the optimizer.
+These synthetic users are generated by parameterized user models~\cite{purificato2024user}, where varying model parameters correspond to different user abilities, devices, or usage contexts.
+For example, for typing and target selection, Fitt's law is the established model for predicting the movement time, which can be parametrized to predict performance with different devices or different abilities.
+The key novelty of \concept is leveraging these models to simulate a large range of typical user behaviors by systematically varying parameters across a range of values.

+For many interaction tasks, such parameter ranges are provided in the literature.
+For pointing and target selection, prior work reports Fitts' law parameters across devices and conditions~\cite{soukoreff2004towards, mackenzie1992fitts}.
+For touch input, studies provide Gaussian touch-error models with empirically validated parameters~\cite{10.1145/2501988.2502058, orphanides2017touchscreen}.
+For text entry, typing models offer parameterized keystroke latencies and error distributions~\cite{soukoreff2003metrics, mackenzie2002model}.
+Similarly, models for continuous motion, such as the Steering Law, include validated parameter sets~\cite{accot1997beyond}.
+Together, these models allow researchers to construct diverse synthetic users by sampling from known parameter ranges or making informed parameter choices, without collecting new user data or refitting models from scratch.
+In summary, the first step of \concept is to identify task-relevant models that capture how design variations affect user performance.

-\textbf{Step 2: Synthetic user generation}: After acquiring reliable model parameter estimates and ranges, we can then sample possible model parameters from the parameter distributions.
-This leads to a diverse set of synthetic users, each simulating distinct user characteristics.
+\textbf{Step 2: Synthetic user generation}: Given selected models and parameter ranges, synthetic users are generated by sampling model parameters from the corresponding distributions.
+Each synthetic user represents a distinct set of user characteristics, leading to a diverse simulated population.

 \textbf{Step 3: Meta-BO training with synthetic interactions}: Before deploying to the end-users, meta-BO interacts with these synthetic users to learn how to efficiently identify optimal designs across different user profiles.
-Since synthetic evaluations are inexpensive, compared to human evaluations, this phase allows for large-scale training.
-The diversity of synthetic users further ensures the optimizer does not overfit to specific traits, but rather learns transferrable strategies for personalization.
+Since synthetic evaluations are inexpensive compared to human evaluations, this phase allows for large-scale training.
+The diversity of synthetic users further ensures the optimizer does not overfit to specific traits, but rather learns transferable strategies for personalization.

 \textbf{Step 4: Human-in-the-loop optimization}: The trained optimizer, meta-BO, is deployed with real users, leveraging prior experience to adapt quickly and effectively to individual needs, ultimately addressing the cold-start problem.